 - Don’t open several containers at a time, even if you think you will need all.
 Always make one box empty then go for other ones.

 - Remember to follow the instructions stated in the bottle.
 Each brand is different from one another.
 If it says to dissolve before adding to the pool, then do this.

 - You may keep the pool uncovered until the average level of chlorine.
 You have to ensure that the chlorine level is less than 3PPM.

 - Windy days are not perfect for shocking.
 This can blow the shock to your eye and body.

 - After shocking the pool, try to clean every pool accessories with cleanser.
 Shock the pool once per week.
 After shocking, you can brush the pool ground to get rid of any residuals.

 Frequently Asked Questions for how to shock a pool

-What time of day is best to shock a pool?
+What is the best time of day to shock pool?

 Additionally, the harmful UV rays of the sunburn the chlorine and damage the effectiveness in a general level, so sunlight is not beneficial for the shocking of the pool.

 Is Shock and chlorine the same thing?